 The only problem with dining out is the sheer choice: Essaouria is replete with restaurants and its proximity to the Atlantic means seafood lovers are especially indulged.
 Thankfully Emma knows just about everyone and is happy to provide recommendations and book tables if required.

 Children are made very welcome, and this house works well for an extended family party or two families holidaying together.
-That said, due to the layout we feel that the house is best suited to ages 7+.
+Kids under 4 stay for free!

 Essaouira is a great destination for families with a fascinating souk, colourful port and long beaches.
 The Design House is centrally placed for easy access to all sights and it's only 10 minutes from the beach.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Family friendly accommodation: